Structure of Chevalley groups over rings via universal localization: Gauss decomposition

 The image $\lambda_{s_w}(g)$ of $g$ in $G(A_{s_w})$ is the localization homomorphism $\lambda_{s_w}$ itself.
 This is a tautology that it factors through $\lambda_{s_w}$ and this means that $\lambda_{s_w}(g)\in\mf G_w(A_{s_w})$, i.\,e. we have the required factorization for $\lambda_{s_w}(g)$. \end{proof}

-Of course, beeing an open cover does not mean that the union of the sets of points of all Gauss cells coincides with the group of points of the scheme $G$.
+Of course, being an open cover does not mean that the union of the sets of points of all Gauss cells coincides with the group of points of the scheme $G$.
 If $R$ is a ring, then an element $a\in G(R)$ lies in $\mf G_w(R)$ iff $a(s_w)$ is invertible in $R$.
-Thus, we have neither existence nor uniquness of a Gauss cell, containing a given element.
-On the other hand, decomposition of $a\in\mf G_w(R)$ as a product $a=whuv$, where $h\in T(R)$, $u\in U(R)$, and $v\in U^-(R)$, is unique.
-This implies the following usefull property of the big cell $\mf G_1$.
+Thus, we have neither existence nor uniqueness of a Gauss cell, containing a given element.

+\begin{lem} Suppose that $R$ is a nontrivial ring.
+The identity element $e_R$ of the group $G(R)$ belongs to exactly one Gauss cell $\mf G_1$ (here 1 is the identity element of $W$). \end{lem}